Firecrawl-compatible shim that routes Hermes web tools through a local Camofox server

 • CAMOFOX_SERVER_DIR

-• CAMOFOX_SERVER_COMMAND — command used for lazy-start, parsed with shell-style quoting but executed without a shell
+• CAMOFOX_SERVER_COMMAND — optional command used for lazy-start, parsed with shell-style quoting but executed without a shell; unset by default because the maintained deployment uses an external Camofox service

 • CAMOFOX_SERVER_START_TIMEOUT